andrijun0406/DellAzureStackHCI/README.md

 ### Task 11 - Setup Proxy on Cluster Nodes to connect to internet (optional depending on your environment)
    * Review the firewall and proxy requirement here: [Azure Stack HCI Firewall Requirements](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/firewall-requirements)and configure your external firewall and proxy accordingly.
-   * There are two ways to configure Proxy in the Cluster nodes, first using netsh (no need to install anything), second using Set-WinInetProxy (you need to install WinInetProxy module first offline (since currently no uplink connection is opened yet)
+   * There are two ways to configure Proxy in the Cluster nodes, 1) using netsh (no need to install anything), 2) using Set-WinInetProxy (you need to install WinInetProxy module first offline, since currently no uplink connection is opened yet)
    * The following are samples when using netsh command tool:
 ```powershell
 # Check if proxy exists